Timothy Broglio

-Broglio has gained attention for his opinions on LGBT personnel serving in the US military and for homosexuality being a root cause of the church sexual abuse scandal.
+Broglio has gained attention for his opinions on LGBT personnel serving in the U.S. military and on homosexuality being a root cause of the church sexual abuse scandal.

-Biography

-Early life
+Early life and education

-Timothy Broglio was born December 22, 1951 in Cleveland Heights, Ohio and attended St. Ignatius High School.
-After graduating from high school, Broglio attended Boston College where he obtained a Bachelor of Arts degree in classics.
+Timothy Broglio was born on December 22, 1951, in Cleveland Heights, Ohio, and attended St. Ignatius High School.
+After graduating from high school, Broglio attended Boston College, where he obtained a Bachelor of Arts degree in classics.

-Broglio entered the Pontifical Gregorian University after graduating from college and earned a Bachelor of Sacred Theology degree while residing at the Pontifical North American College.
+Broglio entered the Pontifical Gregorian University after graduating from college, earning a Bachelor of Sacred Theology degree while residing at the Pontifical North American College.

 Priesthood

 Broglio was ordained to the priesthood for the Diocese of Cleveland by Cardinal Sergio Pignedoli on May 19, 1977.
 Broglio then served as an associate pastor at St. Margaret Mary Parish, in South Euclid, Ohio, later remarking that the assignment was "the best two years of [his] life".

 Returning to Rome in 1979, he studied at the Pontifical Ecclesiastical Academy and graduated in 1983; He also earned his Doctor of Canon Law degree from the Gregorian, and joined the Vatican’s diplomatic corps.
-After serving as secretary for the nunciatures to the Ivory Coast (1983-1987) and to Paraguay (1987-1990), Broglio worked at the Vatican Secretariat of State as desk officer for Central America.
+After serving as secretary for the nunciatures to the Ivory Coast (1983–1987) and to Paraguay (1987–1990), Broglio worked at the Vatican Secretariat of State as desk officer for Central America.
 He then served as personal secretary to Vatican Secretary of State Cardinal Angelo Sodano.

 Apostolic Nuncio and Delegate

-On February 27, 2001, Broglio was appointed apostolic nuncio to the Dominican Republic, as well as apostolic delegate to Puerto Rico, and titular archbishop of Amiternum.
+On February 27, 2001, Broglio was appointed Apostolic Nuncio to the Dominican Republic, as well as Apostolic Delegate to Puerto Rico, and Titular Archbishop of Amiternum.
 He received his episcopal consecration on March 19, 2001, from Pope John Paul II, with Cardinals Angelo Sodano and Giovanni Battista Re serving as co-consecrators.
 His consecration, and the days leading to it, were recorded and used by National Geographic in their 2001 documentary, "Inside the Vatican."

 Archbishop of the Military Services, USA

-Pope Benedict XVI named Broglio head of the Archdiocese for the Military Services, USA on November 19, 2007.
+Pope Benedict XVI named Broglio head of the Archdiocese for the Military Services, USA, on November 19, 2007.
 He was installed on January 25, 2008, at the Basilica of the National Shrine of the Immaculate Conception.
-During his tenure, Broglio has publicly voiced opposition to the Affordable Care Act's contraceptive mandate and the repeal of Don't Ask Don't Tell, and showed support for the Trump administration's ban on transgender individuals serving in the United States military.
+During his tenure, Broglio has voiced opposition to the Affordable Care Act's contraceptive mandate and the repeal of Don't Ask Don't Tell, and showed support for the Trump administration's 2017 ban on transgender individuals serving in the United States military.